-Vertical Flow Ponds (VFPs) are able to treat a wide variety of mine waters.
+Vertical Flow Ponds (VFPs) also called Vertical Flow Wetlands (VFWs) are able to treat a wide variety of mine waters.
 Although varying in design, the basic concept is a pond-like structure partially filled with a treatment media such as limestone, compost, or a mixture of the two.
 Other treatment materials such as slag, dolomite, and marble have also been used.
 The water travels up or down (dependent on design) through the treatment media to be collected by a piping system.

 Orange-colored iron solids may collect on the top of the treatment media and iron sulfides may form within organic treatment media.
 Aluminum solids also are typically retained within VFPs.
 When possible it is beneficial to encourage the precipitation of ferric iron minerals at a lower pH in another component such as a forebay or OPC before going through an alkalinity generator.

 In VFPs containing predominantly aggregate, the acidic water dissolves the limestone and generates alkalinity that neutralizes acidity; thereby, encouraging the precipitation of metals upon discharge from the VFP and aeration.
 During normal operation, the VFP effluent generally contains dissolved iron and manganese (if present in the influent) and alkalinity.
 The discharge from the VFP is conveyed to settling ponds which are used to allow for oxidation and precipitation of iron solids.
 Some of these VFPs have been designed with manual or automatic flushing capabilities.
-Manual flushing which is performed by opening a valve to remove, by gravity, accumulated solids from the piping and from the aggregate near the perforations, is part of the periodic maintenance needed for the component (frequency dependent on design and drainage characteristics; commonly semi-annually).
+Manual flushing which is performed by opening a valve (or by removing the stoplogs in an inline water level control structure) to remove, by gravity, accumulated solids from the piping and from the aggregate near the perforations, is part of the periodic maintenance needed for the component (frequency dependent on design and drainage characteristics; commonly 2-4 times annually).
 Backflushing with an air compressor may also be performed on an as-needed basis.
 Automatic flushing uses siphons or other devices to automatically flush the treatment medium.
 The same settling pond used during normal operation or a separate flush pond may be used for retention of particulates dislodged during flushing.
 Solids are removed, as feasible, to help prevent a substantial loss in permeability of the treatment medium, in other words, to help decrease plugging.

 VFPs, containing mostly organic material (Spent mushroom compost is a common constituent.) utilize microbial sulfate reduction to generate alkalinity and hydrogen sulfide gas as well as to decrease sulfate concentrations.
 The hydrogen sulfide gas can then react with metals to form metal sulfides.
 Decreasing sulfates may be important to help prevent the formation of gypsum within components which can also cause plugging of treatment media and scale in pipes.
-Based on experience at the Jennings Environmental Education Center, a VFP containing a mixture of compost and limestone, may require "stirring" ~5-7 years after installation by a backhoe or other equipment to "break up" the material and restore permeability.
+Based on experience at the Jennings Environmental Education Center, Butler County, PA a VFP containing a mixture of compost and limestone, may require "stirring" ~5-7 years after installation by a backhoe or other equipment to "break up" the material and restore permeability.